 “Each Tiny Drop is a coming together of ideas, emotions and thoughts as rivers Soan and Medlock meet.
 It is an introspection to evoke from our collective memory, the experience of togetherness with nature and with the rest of the world.
 To experience togetherness with ourselves, our surroundings, and the earth is to know that life is inextricably connected, resilient and is one, wherever it may exist.”

-What you do at this event is up to you.
+What you do at Each Tiny Drop is up to you.
 Take it at your own pace.
 This is a chance to ‘go with the flow’ and enjoy time you might not always have, to just – be – either alone, or with your family and friends.

 Each Tiny Drop is an insight into the wonder, renewal and hopefulness of our world, nature, and human kind.
 It is a reminder that we all have a part to play in the health of our rivers, the earth, and our relationships and connections with those around us.